wmorgan/dcos-docs/1.7/overview/concepts.md

 A framework running on top of Mesos consists of two components: a scheduler that registers with the master to be offered resources, and an executor process that is launched on slave nodes to run the framework’s tasks.
 For more information about framework schedulers and executors, see the [App/Framework development guide][6].

-# Exhibitor for Zookeeper
+# Exhibitor for ZooKeeper

 DC/OS uses ZooKeeper, a high-performance coordination service to manage the installed DC/OS services.
-Exhibitor automatically configures your Zookeeper installation on the master nodes during your DC/OS installation.
+Exhibitor automatically configures your ZooKeeper installation on the master nodes during your DC/OS installation.

 # Framework